 Typical City-Centre Rents

-Because Zurich’s central flats command a premium, you should expect high monthly rents: a typical one‑bedroom in the city centre averages about 2,170 CHF (common range 1,700–3,346 CHF), while a three‑bedroom runs roughly 4,208 CHF (about 3,300–6,000 CHF), making housing—after healthcare—one of the biggest household expenses and a key affordability pressure for residents.
+Central flats carry a premium.
+A typical one‑bedroom in the city centre averages about 2,346 CHF (common range 1,800–3,999 CHF), while a three‑bedroom runs roughly 4,806 CHF (about 4,000–6,000 CHF).
+After healthcare, housing is one of the biggest household expenses and a key affordability pressure for residents.

-If you’re living in Zurich City and budgeting, factor these figures into your monthlies and compare them to outside‑centre offers.
+When budgeting in Zurich City, factor these figures into your monthly costs and compare them to outside‑centre offers.

-Use rent ranges to model scenarios, prioritise location versus space, and plan savings accordingly.
+Use rent ranges to model scenarios, balance location versus space, and plan your savings.

 Outside-Centre Savings